ksu-cs-textbooks/cis400/content/D-milestones/03-milestone-1/_index.md

 1. Accept the GitHub assignment
 2. Create a feature branch, make changes, and push your branch to GitHub
+3. Merge your feature branch back into your main branch
-3. Create and submit a release
+4. Create and submit a release

 ### Purpose: